 Unless you are doing some serious multi-day trekking, a lightweight rain jacket will be fine.
 In the dry season, you may not need one at all.

-You’ll live in these, so take at least 3 or 4 very basic ones, including a sports-type vest if you like hiking.
+You’ll live in these, so take at least 3 or 4 t-shirts or vest tops, like these ones, including a sports-type vest if you like hiking.

-I usually always take one nicer cami top to wear with my jeans.
+I usually always take one nicer cami top to wear with my jeans/leggings for a night out.

-A long-sleeved shirt can be useful to cover up out of respect, from the sun, from mosquitos or as a little extra warmth at night.
+A long-sleeved shirt can be useful to cover up out of respect, from the sun (nice and lightweight – not too hot), from mosquitos or as a little extra warmth at night.
 You may want to bring one in neutral colours for safari.

 If travelling in the colder months, especially if camping, you may want to bring a long-sleeved thermal top too.
 I have a couple of Icebreaker crew tops from when I climbed Kilimanjaro (they are great as they are really warm, breathable and don’t smell even after a few days of trekking), but there are cheaper ones available.